George

 This spirit, unfortunately, is inseparable

-passions of the human mind.
-It exists under different
+of the human mind.
+It exists under different shapes

 or repressed; but, in those of the popular form, it